RedTurtle/experimental.ulocalized_time/README.txt

 __ http://docs.python.org/library/locale.html
 __ http://docs.python.org/library/locale.html#locale.setlocale

-So it seems that you can force a locale (or use the system ones) but this is not a good idea for Plone sites that need to be used in more than a language.
+So it seems that you can force a locale (or use the system ones) but I fear this is not a good idea for Plone sites that need to be used in more than a language.
+Plone itself don't use the Python locales for translate dates elements.

 The Plone Way
 -------------